$50 Off Any Repair

 When you’ve sat in a warm house and endured the summer heat, you’re prone to make rash decisions.
 You begin to believe that if one AC is good, two will be even better.
 After all, can’t you turn one off if you get too warm?

-It would be wise if you found a perfect balance between a big enough AC and too much AC.
+It would be wise to strike a balance between adequate AC and overcooling.

 Consequences Of an Undersized Ductless Mini Split System